 Windows Information Protection (WIP), previously known as enterprise data protection (EDP), helps to protect against this potential data leakage without otherwise interfering with the employee experience.
 WIP also helps to protect enterprise apps and data against accidental data leak on enterprise-owned devices and personal devices that employees bring to work without requiring changes to your environment or other apps.
 Finally, another data protection technology, Azure Rights Management also works alongside WIP to extend data protection for data that leaves the device, such as when email attachments are sent from an enterprise aware version of a rights management mail client.

-You’ll need this software to run WIP in your enterprise:
+You'll need this software to run Windows Information Protection in your enterprise:

 |Operating system||Management solution|

 Your current company-wide 3rd party mobile device management (MDM) solution.
 For info about 3rd party MDM solutions, see the documentation that came with your product.
 If your 3rd party MDM does not have UI support for the policies, refer to the EnterpriseDataProtection CSP documentation.